AHartTN/Hartonomous-Sandbox/docs/DOCUMENTATION_REFACTOR_COMPLETE.md

 **Documentation Coverage**:
 - ✅ All 99 tables documented
-- ✅ All 91 procedures cataloged
+- ✅ All 74 procedures cataloged (CORRECTED from 91)
 - ✅ All CLR functions described
 - ✅ All API endpoints documented
 - ✅ All deployment procedures detailed